Skip to content

 )

-# For now, we simply assume that there is no column called `conv_factor`.
+# For now, we simply assume that no column `conv_factor` exists.

 assert (